Characterizing finite groups whose order supergraphs satisfy a connectivity condition: Abstract

 \section{Abstract}

 Let $\Gamma$ be an undirected and simple graph.
-A set $ S $ of vertices in $\Gamma$ is called a {cyclic vertex cutset} of $\Gamma$ if $\Gamma - S$ is disconnected and has at least two components containing cycles.
+A set $ S $ of vertices in $\Gamma$ is called a {cyclic vertex cutset} of $\Gamma$ if $\Gamma - S$ is disconnected and has at least two components each containing a cycle.
 If $\Gamma$ has a cyclic vertex cutset, then it is said to be {cyclically separable}.
-The {cyclic vertex connectivity} of $\Gamma$ is the minimum of cardinalities of the cyclic vertex cutsets of $\Gamma$.
-For any finite group $G$, the order supergraph $\mathcal{S}(G)$ is the simple and undirected graph whose vertices are elements of $G$, and two vertices are adjacent if the order of one divides that of the other.
-In this paper, we characterize the finite nilpotent groups and various non-nilpotent groups whose order super graphs are cyclically separable.
+For any finite group $G$, the order supergraph $\mathcal{S}(G)$ is the simple and undirected graph whose vertices are elements of $G$, and two vertices are adjacent if as elements of $G$ the order of one divides the order of the other.
+In this paper, we characterize the finite nilpotent groups and various non-nilpotent groups, such as the dihedral groups, the dicyclic groups, the EPPO groups, the symmetric groups, and the alternating groups, whose order supergraphs are cyclically separable.

 .5cm

 {\bf Key words.} Cyclically separable graph, vertex connectivity, cyclic vertex connectivity, finite group, order supergraph

 {\bf AMS subject classification.} 05C25, 05C40, 20D15